real-guanyuming-he/SimpleVideoProcessor/README.md

 # SimpleVideoProcessor
-A video processor that is deigned to complete simple processing jobs, clipping, transcoding, resizing, merging, etc.
+A video processor that is designed to complete simple processing jobs, clipping, transcoding, resizing, merging, etc.

 # Currently under development